Buying a business in Costa Rica

 - How difficult will it be to tell clients and suppliers of the changes?

-- Is your lease agreement in the name of the existing corporation?
+- Is the lease agreement in the name of the existing corporation?

 You should carefully review the following records when buying a business in Costa Rica: